nimamasoumi/UDP_Client_Server/README.md

 ![alt-text](https://github.com/nimamasoumi/UDP_Client_Server/blob/main/udp.jpeg?raw=true)

 Herein, the client and server Java applications connect and communicate using UDP.
+There are client-server application to connect to a KUKA robot as well.
+The utility packages available in this repository provide powerful classes to build complex communication between the client and sever.
 ## Usage and run the program ##

 - Step 1: